 - A T-score of greater than -2.5 on a DXA with a fragility fracture

 A fragility fracture is fracture of a bone that occurs when a fall occurs from standing height.

 A DXA is low dose X-Ray that assesses bone density.
 The lower the bone density, the greater is the fracture risk.
 Osteopenia is defined as a T-score of -1 to -2.4.
 Osteoporosis is defined as noted above.

-There are many treatment option now available to treat osteoporosis.
+There are many treatment options now available to treat osteoporosis.
 The majority of these are classified as antiresorptive, that is, they slow down the bone breakdown process and thus let new bone formation catch up.
 Medications in this group include Actonel, Atelvia, Boniva, Fosamax, Prolia and Reclast.
-All of these medications are taken orally except for Prolia which is an injection under the skin every 6 months and Reclast which is taken intravenously once a year.
-In addition, there is a bone formative agent, Forteo, that is given as a daily injection under the skin for up to 2 years, that directly increases new bone formation.
+All of these medications are taken orally except for Prolia, which is an injection under the skin every 6 months and Reclast, which is taken intravenously once a year.
+In addition, there is a bone formative agent, Forteo that is given as a daily injection under the skin for up to 2 years, that directly increases new bone formation.
 Which of these medications is best for any one patient is a decision between the physician and patient.